GAIS: Supporters and rivalries

-Additionally, BK Häcken, a club from the Hisingen district, hasn’t historically been a major rival, but recent successes in top-tier Swedish football have elevated the competitive spirit between the two teams supporters.
+Additionally, BK Häcken, a club from the Hisingen district, hasn't historically been a major rival, but recent successes in top-tier Swedish football have elevated the competitive spirit between the two teams supporters.

 On the ultras and fan culture side, GAIS is associated with the active and sometimes confrontational group known as GAIS Tifo or GAIS Tifo (2006).
-In the 2000s, there was even a brief friendship with ultras from Dynamo Berlin, though this connection appears to be defunct now.
+In the 2000s, there has been a friendship with ultras from BFC Dynamo.